-Climanosco‘s Board of Directors is strong of nine members; we are very proud to present them hereafter (alphabetic order).
+Climanosco‘s Board of Directors is currently composed of 8 members and we are very proud to present them below.

-I see Climanosco as the future reference for anyone looking for answers that are clear while being backed up by scientist.
-The different point of views would be reflected, so that the general public will know how science works and how theories and hypothesis are verified.
-This would help, I think, showing that discussions is part of the scientific method and that our knowledge is always evolving.
-I imagine all points of view being represented, proportionally to their popularity among the scientific community.
-I also wish that the public will get a better understanding of how complex the atmosphere and the climate are, so they know how difficult it is to predict their future, but also to get them interested to know more about them.
-I hope that the public will develop a sense of responsibility by knowing how our lifestyle can affect climate change, and that this journal will become a reference and a source of information for our policy makers.
+I see Climanosco as the future reference for anyone looking for answers that are clear while being backed up by scientists.
+The different point of views would be reflected, so that the general public knows how science works and how theories and hypothesis are verified.
+This would show that discussions are part of the scientific method and that our knowledge is always evolving.
+I imagine nuanced affirmations and thorough explanations, far from the catchy but often inaccurate headlines we are used to.
+My goal is also that the public gets a better understanding of how complex the atmosphere and the climate are, so they know how difficult it is to predict their future, but also to get them interested to know more about them.
+I hope to help the public develop a sense of responsibility by knowing how our lifestyle can affect climate change, and that this journal becomes a reference and a source of information for our policy makers.

 I am a physicist with 15 years experience in scientific research on atmospheric processes.
 During this time, I worked as a research fellow in Switzerland and the UK, and as a professor at McGill University in Canada.
 Through my scientific career, I have been struck by the lack of connection between the scientific world and the world in which most people live.
 This lack of connection has so far left most people around the world short of knowledge on climate processes, despite their increasing impacts and our increasing scientific knowledge.
 Since my return in Zurich (Switzerland) late 2012, I have been increasingly using my time to work on ideas that can help improve this connection.